jwage/changelog-generator/README.md

 This library will generate a changelog markdown document from a GitHub milestone.
 It is based off of [weierophinney/changelog_generator](https://github.com/weierophinney/changelog_generator).

+## Features

+- Shows total issues, pull requests and contributors in a GitHub milestone.
+- Filter by GitHub labels.
+- Grouped by GitHub labels.
+- Write changelog to a file.
+- Multi-Project configuration.
+- Connects related pull requests and issues to reduce redundant lines in the changelog.

 ## Installation

 You can install with composer: